A Guide to Using Guilt for Your Good

 Effects of these messages

 While both of these columns contain difficult things to hear, there is a slight but important difference in their nature.
-While the shame column speaks to core beliefs and what feels like condemning judgements of one’s character, guilt speaks to behaviors that were done and their potential outcomes without making judgment.
-If the shame voice is accurate, if these core beliefs and judgements are internalized, then what does one do with that information?
-Where is one moved to as a result of internalizing these shame voices?
-Often, those who internalize these shame voices are moved to isolation, retreat, hiding.
+While the shame column speaks to core beliefs and what feels like condemning judgments of one’s character, guilt speaks to behaviors that were done and their potential outcomes without making a judgment.
+If the shame voice is accurate, if these core beliefs and judgments are internalized, then what does one do with that information?
+Where is one moved to as a result of internalizing these shameful voices?
+Often, those who internalize these shameful voices are moved to isolation, retreat, and hiding.
 If we were to add an effect to these statements by placing “therefore” after each of them, then what would follow?
 In my experience, what follows is the belief that one needs to hide, retreat, and isolate themselves.
-Here is the shame column again only with the added effects of these messages:
+Here is the shame column again, only with the added effects of these messages:

 What do we do about it?